PaleCache/NeonKat/README.md

 ---

 ## 🤗 Special Thanks
-- Friends who helped with artwork
+- Friends who helped with the artwork
 - [YT-dlp team](https://github.com/yt-dlp/yt-dlp) for their amazing project

 ---